Reokodoku/sap/README.md

 # sap

-sap is a simple argument parser library for zig that uses a tuple of options to create a struct containing the value of the arguments.
+sap is a simple argument parser library for zig that uses a tuple of flags to create a struct containing the value of the arguments.

 ## How to add the library